240-Room Red Sea EDITION Resort Opens On Shura Island, Saudi Arabia

 Let me emphasize that I’m writing about this not because I think everyone should immediately plan a trip to Saudi Arabia, but rather because I find this whole development to be sort of fascinating, and am curious how it evolves.

-Basics of the Red Sea EDITION resort
+Basics of the new Red Sea EDITION resort

-The Red Sea EDITON rendering
+The Red Sea EDITON property

-The Red Sea EDITON rendering
+The Red Sea EDITON beach

-The Red Sea EDITON rendering
+The Red Sea EDITON property

-This property will be one of the first to open on Shura Island.
+This property is one of the first to open on Shura Island.
 While many other resorts are built on private islands, the idea is that Shura Island is one big island with a bunch of resorts.
 It’s about a 30-minute drive from Red Sea International (RSI), and there’s a bridge connecting it to the main island.

 Once complete, Shura Island will boast a total of 11 resorts, ranging from Four Seasons to Rosewood.
 In addition to the EDITION, the other first two properties to open will be the InterContinental and SLS.
 Shura Island is intended to be a leisure destination, and will even have an 18-hole golf course, the first built on an island in Saudi Arabia.